Jerrehj/Smart-Watch-Temperature-Sensor/README.md

 once done you can test you i2c address by typing "sudo i2cdetect -y 0"

 <h4>Sensor Code<h4>
-  this is the code you will be detecting acutal tempreature with
+  this is the code you will be detecting acutal tempreature with, you may name them whatever you like

 <h4>"".py<h4>
 import board